Request for New Training Program

 Procedure to Initiate the Process for a New Training Program

 All requests for new training programs should be presented in writing to the GMEC for approval, utilizing the “Request for Sponsorship of New Training Program” forms.
-Additionally, programs seeking ACGME accreditation must contact the GME Office to initiate a new program application in the ACGME WebADS (reference 1).
-Proposals should be submitted to the GME Office six months to one year prior to the expected start date of the new program.
+GMEC approval must be granted before any application for ACGME accreditation may be initiated (reference 1).
+Both the program director and the department chair must sign the application before submitting.

-- The Assistant Director will collect the request forms and accompanying documents and provide them to the Senior Associate Dean for Graduate Medical Education and CME for review.
-The Assistant Director will contact the program director regarding notification as to when the Request for Sponsorship of a New Training Program will be on the GMEC Executive Committee agenda.
+- The Assistant Director will collect the requested forms and accompanying documentation and submit it to the Senior Associate Dean for Graduate Medical Education for review.
+The Assistant Director will notify the program director when the Request for Sponsorship of a New Training Program is scheduled for review by the GMEC Executive Committee.
 The program director (or designee) is expected to attend the GMEC Executive Committee meeting in order to address questions the committee may have regarding the new program.

-- Once the GMEC has reviewed and approved the request, an email from the Senior Associate Dean for GME and CME will be sent to the program director outlining the approval or non-approval of the training program.
-If the GMEC does not approve the program, the program cannot bring in residents for the next academic year.
+- Once the GMEC has reviewed and approved the request, an email from the Assistant Director for GME will be sent to the program director outlining the approval or non-approval of the training program.
+GMEC approval is required before submission to the ACGME or other governing bodies and before the enrollment of residents.

 - Any program seeking ACGME accreditation will have six months to submit the completed application to the GME Office.